 Irrigator extractive use capacity refers to the potential irrigator volume (5,425 ha) of water that can be extracted for use on the Waimea Plains and surrounding areas.
 This is separate to water extraction for the urban water supplies (2,340 hectare equivalents).

-The same percentages, as detailed in the table below, have been applied to the respective areas for the increased costs:
+The same percentage of Total Project Costs, as detailed in the table below, have been applied to the respective areas for the increased costs: